Answers to your questions...

 Ewing Cultural Center – is open all day, every day starting a 8 a.m..
 The ticket booth is open at 5:30 p.m., and Festival staff will have tables, lawn chairs, and concessions available at 6 p.m..
 Shows begin at 7:30 p.m.
 Sunday - Thursday; 8 p.m. on Fridays and Saturdays.
 The Festival is closed on Mondays.

-Ewing Cultural Center – parking is FREE directly across Emerson Street at St. John's Lutheran Church (GPS: 1617 E. Emerson, Bloomington).
+Ewing Cultural Center – parking is FREE directly across Emerson Street at St. John's Lutheran Church (set your GPS for: 1617 E. Emerson, Bloomington, Illinois).

-The Center for the Performing Arts – parking is FREE in the School Street Garage on the corner of School St. and Beaufort Ave.
-(GPS: 400 W. Beaufort, Normal).
+The Center for the Performing Arts – parking is FREE in the School Street Garage on the corner of School St. and Beaufort Ave. (set your GPS for: 400 W. Beaufort, Normal, Illinois).

 The Center for the Performing Arts – Drop off may occur in the circle drive on School St.